tudrescu/kafka-wireshark-debug-workshop/README.md

 - stop the packet capture using tcpdump

 - open the packet capture using Wireshark.
-For convenience, the Docker stack provides a containerized Wireshark which is made available via the Web browser using [Xpra](https://xpra.org/).
+For convenience, the Docker stack provides a containerized Wireshark which is made available in the browser using [Xpra](https://xpra.org/).
   Access the Wireshark via the browser at

   [https://localhost:14500/?username=wireshark&password=wireshark](https://localhost:14500/?username=wireshark&password=wireshark)